envytools/envytools/docs/hw/graph/maxwell/cuda/int.rst

 x
 -

-Use the carry flag.
+Use the condition code.

 cc
 --

-Set the carry flag.
+Set the condition code.

 .. _maxwell-opg-iadd3